 - Detecting and eliminating illicit discharges (discharges to the MS4 that are not comprised entirely of stormwater);

-- Developing and implementing a program to inventory, evaluate, map, and maintain all municipal stormwater treatment structures including outfalls, catch basins, and detention basins;
+- Developing and implementing a program to inventory, evaluate, map, and annually inspect/maintain all municipal stormwater treatment structures including outfall/interconnections, catch basins, detention basins;

-- Managing stormwater during and after construction or land alteration activities;
+- Managing stormwater runoff during and after construction or land alteration activities;

 - Bolstering its good housekeeping practices including the number of street sweepings per year, a catch basin cleaning optimization program, and winter road salt minimization program;

 - Developing a stormwater pollution prevention plan ("SWPPP") for all municipal properties; and

 - Developing and implementing a lake phosphorus control plan ("LPCP") to minimize pollution due to phosphorus to local water bodies.

 The Town estimated the average cost to comply with the MS4-2016 Permit to be $1.75 million per year for the first 5 years, and recognizes that a dedicated stormwater funding source is needed to comply with the extensive requirements.

 All properties (including municipal, tax-exempt, vacant, residential, and commercial properties) will pay the stormwater utility fee.